-Any Generation Owner, or designated agent, who wishes to retire a unit from PJM operations must initiate a deactivation request in writing to the Office of the Interconnection via the email address generatordeactivation@pjm.com no less than 90 days in advance of the planned deactivation date.
+Any Generation Owner, or designated agent, who wishes to retire a unit from PJM operations must initiate a deactivation request in writing to the Office of the Interconnection via the email address generatordeactivation@pjm.com.
+The desired Deactivation Date may be no earlier than the following: (a) July 1 of the current calendar year, if the Transmission Provider receives the notice between January 1 and March 31; (b) October 1 of the current calendar year, if the Transmission Provider receives the notice between April 1 and June 30; (c) January 1 of the following calendar year, if the Transmission Provider receives the notice between July 1 and September 30; or (d) April 1 of the following calendar year, if the Transmission Provider receives the notice between October 1 and December 31.
 Black Start Units require one year's advance notice of deactivation to PJM Refer to PJM Manual 12, Balancing Operations, Section 4.6.9 for additional details.

-This notice will include, at a minimum, the following information:
+A Deactivation Notice will include, at a minimum, the following information:

-- Indication of whether the unit is being retired or mothballed; - The desired date of deactivation; and - A good faith estimate of the amount of a project investment and the time period the generator would be required to be out of service for repairs, if any, that would be required to keep the unit in or return the unit to operation.
+- Indication of whether the unit is being retired or mothballed; - · The desired date of deactivation; and - If mothballing, a good faith estimate of the time period the generating unit will be out of service.